The Book Doctor is In: Dirty Books in the Library!?

 Some marks and stains can be overlooked, but sometimes what is written — or drawn — in a book must be eliminated.
 Here are some common problems and suggestions on how to clean books:

 Simply erasing pencil markings is usually easy — provided you use a good eraser that doesn’t smear the marks or discolor the paper.
-Some of the best erasers that I’m aware of are the Pink Carnation, White Pearl and Kneaded Rubber erasers.
+Some of the best erasers that I’m aware of are the Pink Carnation erasers.
 All will usually do a complete job of removing pencil, pastel and charcoal markings.

 It’s never a good idea to use the built-in eraser on pencils as they may already be blackened from previous use or dried out to the point of being hard.
 In both cases, the eraser tends to rearrange pencil marks, but rarely completely remove them.
 The pink wedge erasers that fit over the end of pencils also tend to smear the marks and discolor the paper.